-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rural Retreat is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Rural Retreat is a town of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Rural Retreat who work in office and administrative support (13.08%), management occupations (9.91%), and sales jobs (8.32%).
+Because occupations involving physical labor dominate the local economy, Rural Retreat is generally considered to be a blue-collar town.
+36.31% of the Rural Retreat workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Rural Retreat is a town of production and manufacturing workers, professionals, and sales and office workers.
+There are especially a lot of people living in Rural Retreat who work in office and administrative support (8.93%), sales jobs (8.47%), and management occupations (8.17%).

-Rural Retreat is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Rural Retreat does not have a public transit system used by locals to get to and from work.

-In terms of college education, Rural Retreat is nearly on par with the US average for all cities of 21.84%: 19.45% of adults 25 and older in Rural Retreat have a bachelor's degree or advanced degree.
+The population of Rural Retreat overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Rural Retreat, 21.07% have at least a bachelor's degree.

 The people who call Rural Retreat home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rural Retreat residents report their race to be White.
-Important ancestries of people in Rural Retreat include Irish, English, Scots-Irish, and Scottish.
+The greatest number of Rural Retreat residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Rural Retreat include Irish, English, Italian, and Scottish.

 The most common language spoken in Rural Retreat is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Slavic languages.